 Admiral Holloway’s oral history on the Battle of Surigao Strait at Leyte Gulf in October 1944:

-Overview: The funeral service for former Chief of Naval Operations Admiral James L. Holloway III will be held at the US Naval Academy Chapel, Annapolis, MD, on Wednesday, December 18, 2019 at 10:00 am.
-Chapel doors will open at 8:00 am.
-The Chapel service will be followed by a brief committal service at the nearby Academy cemetery, and then a reception hosted by the Holloway family for all guests at nearby Alumni Hall.
-Those wishing to pay their respects to Admiral Holloway may attend the funeral service and reception in accordance with guidance below.
+The funeral service for former Chief of Naval Operations Admiral James L. Holloway III was held at the US Naval Academy Chapel, Annapolis, MD, on Wednesday, December 18, 2019 at 10:00 am.
+The Chapel service was followed by a brief committal service at the nearby Academy cemetery, and then a reception hosted by the Holloway family for all guests at nearby Alumni Hall.